digitalocean/ovs/FAQ.md

    vSwitch you are using is older than version 1.8 (which added the --all option), then you will have to destroy QoS and Queue records individually.

+### Q: How do I configure ingress policing?

+A: A policing policy can be configured on an interface to drop packets that arrive at a higher rate than the configured value.
+For example, the following commands will rate-limit traffic that vif1.0 may generate to 10Mbps:

+       ovs-vsctl set interface vif1.0 ingress_policing_rate=10000
+       ovs-vsctl set interface vif1.0 ingress_policing_burst=1000

+   Traffic policing can interact poorly with some network protocols and can have surprising results.
+The "Ingress Policing" section of ovs-vswitchd.conf.db(5) discusses the issues in greater detail.

 ### Q: I configured Quality of Service (QoS) in my OpenFlow network by
    adding records to the QoS and Queue table, but the results aren't